books

 -229.
 Grape Varieties for Varied Sections

 It is not easy to select any one variety adapted to all parts of the Union.
-Such dessert varieties as Concord, Worden, Moore's Early, and Cottage as yet are the cosmopolitan varieties starred or ...
+Such dessert varieties as Concord, Worden, Moore's Early, and Cottage as yet are ...

 -230.
 Distance Apart and Grape Planting

 It is not easy to formulate rules in regard to distance apart of vines in plantation.
-Those familiar with our native varieties know that the Delaware with its relatively short growth will not ...
+Those familiar with our native varieties know that the Delaware with its ...

 -231.
 Varied Modes of Vineyard Training